Mental Health First Aid Research Projects

 The teen Mental Health First Aid Program (teen MHFA) is a new training course, currently in development, that will be designed for adolescents aged between 16 and 18 years, to be delivered in school classrooms or to groups or clubs of between 15-30 students.
-In 2012 we plan to evaluate the program by running it in a few Victorian Secondary schools and getting feedback from students and teachers.
+In 2013 we are evaluating the program by running it in a few Victorian Secondary schools and getting feedback from students and teachers.
 Once the evaluation is complete and the materials have been finalised, we will launch the program nationally.

 This study aims to develop guidelines for workplaces when delivering mental health first aid to employees.
 A delphi consensus study will be undertaken, drawing on the expertise of managers, mental health and workplace health professionals and consumer advocates.
 It is important because little is known on what are appropriate evidence-based actions for workplaces to take when an employee is developing a mental health problem or experiencing a mental health related crisis.
 Once developed, these guidelines will be freely available on the MHFA website.